ChixChat/chix-chat-fe/README.md

   - Returning user can sign in with Google to go to their Profile
   - New user can sign up with Google to go to SignUp
 - SignUp
+  - User must share an email, create a screenname and password to use the app
   - User must agree to community code of conduct
   - User must create a profile to use the app
 - Profile